Jonah Platt: Awards

+In October 2025, he received the Holocaust Museum of LA's inaugural Roz & Abner Goldstine Advocacy Award.

 In November 2025, American Friends of ELEM (a non-profit supporting Israeli youth at risk) honored Platt with the Lifesaver Award at the Ray Of Hope Benefit in Manhattan.

 Stage

 In 2013, he starred in the Los Angeles revival of the musical comedy, Bare: A Pop Opera.

 In 2014, he starred as Wolf alongside Kristen Bell and Sarah Hyland in a Hollywood Bowl production of the musical, Hair.
 In the same year he starred as Homer in La Mirada's theatre revival of Floyd Collins.
 The production went on to win Best Production of a Musical (Large Theater) at the 2014 Ovation Awards.

 In 2015, he made his Broadway theatre debut in Wicked, playing Fiyero.

 In 2017, he played the Beast in Beauty and the Beast — A Christmas Rose, a production in Pasadena in the style of a British pantomime.

 In the same year, he directed a production of Bert V. Royal's Dog Sees God: Confessions of a Teenage Blockhead.
 The production ran for six sold-out shows at the Blank Theater as part of the Hollywood Fringe Festival.
 It was partly funded by the Jewish Federation of Greater Los Angeles, with 15% of proceeds going towards the GSA Network.

 In 2018, he starred as Marty Kantrowitz in the musical stage adaptation of the 1999 film, A Walk on the Moon.
 Platt performed at the American Conservatory Theater in San Francisco.

 In 2019, he directed Carrie Manolakos and an all-star cast in a reading of the play Irena at Temple Emanuel in Beverly Hills.
 The story is based on the life of Irena Sendler, a Polish social worker who rescued more than 2,500 Jewish children from the Warsaw Ghetto during the Second World War.

 In 2020, he starred as Davy Rothbart in the musical Found, directed by Moritz von Stuelpnagel.
 The production at the Los Angeles Theatre Center is based on a collection of stories written Rothbart, drawn from discarded notes and letters.

-In 2023, he starred in a workshop of the The Heart of Rock and Roll, directed by Gordon Greenberg.
+In 2023, he starred in a workshop of The Heart of Rock and Roll, directed by Gordon Greenberg.

 Later in 2023, he starred alongside Bella Heathcote in Samuel Baum's play The Engagement Party at the Geffen Playhouse.

+Platt is co-writing the musical adaptation of Lois Lowry's bestselling novel, The Giver.